 | ACADEMICS | Majors & Minors | Criminal Justice

-The Bachelor of Science degree in Criminal Justice is a 120 credit-hour program.
-It is an interdisciplinary major, predicated on a common core of the humanities, social sciences, mathematics, and physical sciences.
+The criminal justice program at Worcester State University is interdisciplinary and predicated on a common core of the humanities, social sciences, mathematics, and physical sciences.
 The goal of the program is to develop in students an increased analytical awareness of the role of law enforcement agencies, courts, and correctional institutions in the criminal justice system.
-The curriculum includes course work to provide students with awareness of recent advances in human dynamics, civil rights legislation and information technology.
-The course of study consists of an extensive overview of the criminal justice system and an intensive examination of each of the major components of the system.
+The curriculum includes course work to provide students with awareness of recent advances in human dynamics, civil rights legislation, and information technology.
+The Criminal Justice Department offers a criminal justice major and a criminal justice minorThe course of study consists of an extensive overview of the criminal justice system and an intensive examination of each of the major components of the system.
 The program is designed to serve students who may elect to enter the criminal justice profession immediately upon graduation, students of the liberal arts without professional interest in criminal justice, and students who desire to pursue graduate work.
-Criminal Justice majors are able to apply for an internship in a criminal justice related organization during their junior year.
+Criminal justice majors are able to apply for an internship in a criminal-justice-related organization during their junior year.

-Major Core: 18 credits
+Major Core: 21 credits